daniel-bogdoll/agent_based_av/README.md

 **Results**
-- Processed scenario results are documented in the directory results
+- Processed travel demand forecast and simulation results are documented in the directory results
 - Python files used for additional postprocessing (e.g., to reproduce heat maps) can be found in the Data_Postprocessing directory

 **Reference**